 What do I need to know about dry eye syndrome?

 Dry eye syndrome happens when the eye has trouble keeping moisture.
-This may be caused by a lack of tears or having tears that cannot moisturize the eye.
-It may also happen when tears leave the eye too quickly.
 Dry eye syndrome may also be called dry eye disease or keratoconjunctivitis sicca (KCS).

 What causes dry eye syndrome?